haossr/icme-recommendation-system-summer-2023/index.md

 In the second session of the workshop, we focus on the efficient implementation of these computations using contemporary distributed computing methods.

-Workshop attendees will be positioned to leverage their newfound expertise in search and recommendation systems to contribute to industry practices and make informed decisions on the implications of these increasingly prevalent technologies.
-Specifically, attendees will:
-  * Develop a comprehensive understanding of the evolution of recommendation systems, along with their relationship to search systems.
-They will grasp the underlying deep learning mechanisms and techniques employed in these systems.
-  * Acquire practical engineering skills essential for efficiently implementing recommendation systems at scale.
-  * Learn skills for building recommendation systems for diverse applications, empowering them to contribute to the advancement of the field.
-  * Gain insights into the state-of-the-art practices of machine learning within prominent Silicon Valley companies that rely on search and recommendation systems for adding value.

 ## About the Instructor

 ![Hao Sheng](/assets/img/hao.jpg){:style="max-width:30%;"}